Is interpolation benign for random forest regression?: Introduction

 Regarding non-parametric methods, practitioners have noticed the good performances of high-depth RFs for a long time (by default, several ML libraries such as the popular Scikit-Learn grow trees until pure leaves are reached).
-More recently, the use of interpolating (or very deep) trees for boosting and bagging methods has been advocated in \cite{wyner2017explaining}.
-Indeed, \citet{wyner2017explaining} believe that the \textit{self-averaging} process at hand in RF (or in boosting methods) also produces an implicit regularization that prevents the interpolating algorithm from overfitting.
-Note that the regularization properties of RF have also been studied in the light of their complexity \cite{buschjager2021there} and tree depth \cite{zhou2021trees}. \cite{wyner2017explaining} even argue that interpolation actually provides robustness against noise: (i) the interpolating estimator would grasp the main signal thanks to its averaging ability; (ii) its high complexity would allow it to locally interpolate a noisy point without damaging the estimated function globally.
-This argument is to be put in parallel with the results proved in \cite{devroye1998hilbert,belkin2019does} where they show that an interpolating kernel method using a singular kernel (similar to $K(x) =||x||^{-\alpha} \mathds{1}_{||x|| \leq 1}$) is consistent, reaching minimax convergence rate for $\beta$-Hölder regular functions.
+More recently, the use of interpolating (or very deep) trees for boosting and bagging methods has been discussed by \cite{tang2018random} and \cite{wyner2017explaining}.
+While \cite{tang2018random} criticize the relevancy of interpolating random forests, \citet{wyner2017explaining} believe that the \textit{self-averaging} process at hand in RF (or in boosting methods) also produces an implicit regularization that prevents the interpolating algorithm from overfitting.
+Note that the regularization properties of RF have also been studied in the light of their complexity \citep{buschjager2021there} and tree depth \citep{zhou2021trees}. {This phenomenon can be} put in parallel with the results proved in \cite{devroye1998hilbert} and \cite{belkin2019does} where they show that an interpolating kernel method using a singular kernel (similar to $K(x) =||x||^{-\alpha} \mathds{1}_{||x|| \leq 1}$) is consistent, reaching minimax convergence rate for $\beta$-Hölder regular functions. \replace{}{More recently, \citet{wang2022consistent} showed the consistency of interpolating kernel methods, defined on Riemannian manifolds, whose kernels can be written as weighted random partition kernels on the sphere (similarly to the kernel random forest methods defined in Section \ref{sec:KeRF}).}